mneuroth/Cliphist2/README.md

 See [Homepage](http://www.mneuroth.de/projects/Cliphist2.html) for more details.

-Since Version 1.1 the Cliphist2 appliction uses the [UGlobalHotkey library](https://github.com/falceeffect/UGlobalHotkey).
+Since Version 1.1 the Cliphist2 application uses the [UGlobalHotkey library](https://github.com/falceeffect/UGlobalHotkey).

 ### Building from source
 * You can either open project with QtCreator and press the Build button